 Having joined UAEOffroaders in the previous November, she attended drives every weekend and was delighted when made a Club Marshal just ahead of The Pink Drive.
 The t-shirt was only on her back due to the incredible patience of the existing marshals and founders who taught her so much and recovered her from so many stucks, always with a smile.

 She has been very lucky to be part of the course-setting team for the annual Abu Dhabi Desert Challenge.
 This involves following the route director as he does pre-event reconnaissance, driving every single kilometre of the course and proving the shortest route possible from waypoint to waypoint.
 The driving is a bit tough in places but a week on this project is enough to keep her high-level driving skills up to scratch, and she has learned so very much about driving, rallying and the Liwa desert through participating.

 She even contributed to a tiny section to SS1 and found a waypoint to aim for!

 Founder: Oasis Offroad

 With the advent of driving the ADDC course, Marina found that she had a real thirst for overlanding and this was the motivation behind setting up her own club, Oasis Offroad.
-With the help of her husband and two good friends, they started offering weekly local drives for newbies and once there were enough level 2 and 3 drivers they set their sights on long drives in Liwa and the Starfish Dunes in Oman.
+With the help of her husband and two good friends, they started offering weekly local drives for newbies and, once there were a few drivers with solid basic skills they set their sights on long drives in Liwa and the Starfish Dunes in Oman.

 She is no longer very active in the club but has handed it over to some very capable marshals who are doing a grand job in keeping the club and its ethos of tuition based drives alive.